 Although Apple did not launch new M1 MacBook Pro models at the WWDC21 event on June 7, it surely did confirm the laptops’ existence with a tag.
 YouTuber Max Balzer discovered that in the uploaded video of Worldwide Developer Conference 2021 on YouTube, Apple used the ‘m1x MacBook Pro’ tag that confirms the leaker Jon Prossers’ report.

 Initially, Prosser claimed that the Cupertino tech giant will launch 14-inch and 16-inch MacBook Pro models powered by Apple Silicon at the developers’ conference.
-Few days before the event, Prosser added that Apple will use an upgraded version of the M1 processing chip in next-generation laptop models called the M1X MacBook Pro.
+A few days before the event, Prosser added that Apple would use an upgraded M1 processing chip in next-generation laptop models called the M1X MacBook Pro.

 Apple hints at M1X MacBook Pro, expected to launch later this year